psaintmalo/PVU-WeatherBoy/README.md

 * -Electro- (Safe) -> Average impact above `SAFETY_MARGIN`
 * -Electro- (No Bad Weather - Safe) -> No weather with a negative impact possible for the next day

-If auto fetch is disabled, and you are unsure of the previous weathers, you can use *NULL*.
-The Season is currently required.
+When `AUTO_FETCH` is unavailable or disabled, and you are not sure about the previous weather or season, you can use `ALL` for the season, which will do a prediction based on all weathers in the pool.
+If you know the season, but not the previous weathers, you can use `NULL` for each of the two previous weathers to ignore them.

 ## Settings
 If you want to disable the automatic weather fetch, open options.txt with notepad or any editor and